‘It Ain’t Too Hard For Me To Jam…”

 Ali and Parra and I entered the tent and sat down.
 They were playing some drums and cymbals and a few other traditional instruments.
 There was an old man wearing a fisherman’s hat dancing a traditional dance.
 When he saw us enter the tent he invited me to come dance with him.
 How could I refuse?

 (Note: For all of the following videos, I have embedded the youtube player directly into the update.
 I have also included the direct link to each video in case your browser or firewall prevents you from seeing the video inline.)

 Now, I almost never smoke a cigarette.
-OK, occasionally when I am playing cards with the boys, or sitting around a campfire with my buddies in Arizona or Colorado, or celebrating the purchase of a new midget, maybe I will smoke a cigarette or cigar.
+OK, occasionally when I am playing cards with the boys or sitting around a campfire with my buddies in Arizona or Colorado, maybe I’ll smoke a cigarette or cigar.
 So here I bum a cigarette off of Parra and join the old man and his dance team.
 Now I’m in Flavor Country.
 At one point he tries a Burmese Claw move on me, so I come back at him with the Double Burmese Claw.
 Fight fire with bigger fire, that’s my motto!
 Check Mate!
 I loved to watch him laugh.